Sonja Sohn

 Sonja Denise Plack (' Williams), known professionally as Sonja Sohn, (born May 9, 1964) is an American actress, filmmaker, and activist, best known for portraying Baltimore detective Kima Greggs in the HBO drama The Wire (2002–2008).
-She is also known for having starred in the 1998 independent film Slam, which she co-wrote, and appearing as Samantha Baker in the ABC series Body of Proof.
-She is also the founder and CEO of the Baltimore-based outreach program, reWIRED for Change, which focuses on the rehabilitation of at-risk youth who have engaged in criminal behavior.
+She is also known for having starred in the 1998 independent film Slam, which she co-wrote, and appearing as Samantha Baker in the ABC series Body of Proof and as GBI Chief Amanda Wagner in the ABC series Will Trent.
+She is also the founder and CEO of the Baltimore-based outreach program, ReWired for Change, which focuses on the rehabilitation of at-risk youth who have engaged in criminal behavior.

-Early life and education
+Early life

 Sohn was born Sonja Denise Williams in Fort Benning, Georgia.
-Her mother was Korean and her father was Black.
+Her mother was Korean and her father was American.
 Her parents met when her father was stationed in South Korea after the Korean War.

-She attended and graduated from Warwick High School in Newport News, Virginia.
+Sohn grew up in Newport News, Virginia, and graduated from Warwick High School there.